20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 With the PRK procedure, no flap is created.
 Instead, the surgeon gently removes the epithelial tissue layer of the cornea and then applies the excimer laser to the exposed cornea for the reshaping step.
 When reshaping with the excimer laser is complete, a contact lens “bandage” (a contact lens with essentially no prescription power) is placed over the cornea to allow the skin to grow back underneath.

-During the PRK procedure, the removal of the epithelial layer is rather quick, taking less than 30 seconds typically.
+During the PRK procedure, the removal of the epithelial layer is rather quick, typically taking less than 30 seconds.
 Surgeons vary in technique on removal, but regardless of the technique used, the patient may experience a small amount of pressure on the eye and dim vision when the surgeon gets in the way of their vision.

 The reshaping step is next and usually takes less than 30 seconds as well.
 When the reshaping is complete, the patient receives the contact lens bandage and a few eye drops.
 After the procedure is completed, the patient can see fairly well, often dramatically better than before the procedure without glasses.
 That vision is short-lived, however, as vision tends to get worse before it improves following the PRK procedure.